john30/ebusd/docs/enhanced_proto.md

    `<START> <master>`
    Requests the start of the arbitration process after the next received `<SYN>` symbol with the specified master address in `d`.

-#### from device to ebusd
+#### from interface to ebusd
   * initialization response
     `<RESETTED> <features>`
-    Indicates a reboot or an initial ebusd connection on the device and is expected to be returned after an `<INIT`> request.
+    Indicates a reboot or an initial ebusd connection on the interface and is expected to be returned after an `<INIT`> request.
     The data byte `d` indicates availability of certain features (like full message sending instead of arbitration only, tbd).
   * receive data notification
     `<RECEIVED> <data>`